zacanger/zacanger.github.io/src/2016/a-basic-cli-app-in-node.md

 more complex, handle some content, handle generating a class instead of a function, and whatever, but that's the basic idea, in Bash.

+> Keep in mind, none of this is React-specific.
+All we're doing is handling
+> arguments and spitting out a file.

 The idea here is that you just call this script from somewhere and it gives you a component already laid out for you.
 It's not too fancy, but it's useful.